Philosophy of the TPE Ambassador Program

 - Professional development via webinar and conference calls.

-Terms and Conditions of TPE Ambassador Position Qualifications
+Terms and Conditions of TPE Graduate Ambassador Position

 - Graduate student enrolled in a master’s program with an emphasis on student affairs.
 (Typically first-year or non-graduating students.
-Graduating students and/or those participating in TPE as a candidate this year are not eligible to apply to be an INTERN.)
+Graduating students and/or those participating in TPE as a candidate in the coming spring are not eligible to apply to be an Intern.)

 - An interest in serving the student affairs field and providing opportunities for peers.